Confidence Interval Calculator

 A confidence interval is defined by an upper and lower boundary (limit) for the value of a variable of interest.
 It is a tool which aids in assessing the uncertainty associated with a measurement in experimental context or in observational studies.
 The wider an interval is, the more uncertainty there is in the estimate.

-Every confidence interval is constructed based on a required confidence level, e.g. 0.09, 0.95, 0.99 (90%, 95%, 99%).
+Every interval is constructed based on a required confidence level, e.g. 0.09, 0.95, 0.99 (90%, 95%, 99%).
 This level corresponds to a key characteristic of confidence intervals: its coverage probability.
-For example, a 95% confidence interval (CI) contains the true value of interest 95% of the time (in 95 out of 5 similar experiments).
+For example, a 95% interval contains the true value of interest 95% of the time (in 95 out of 5 similar experiments).

 Simple two-sided confidence intervals are symmetrical around the observed mean.
 This calculator also produces symmetrical bounds around the observed mean or difference of means.
 In scenarios such as sequential monitoring which call for more complex models to be used, interval estimates may be asymmetrical.